 5. Maintain an Adaptive Investment Strategy

-- Innovate and Refine: Incorporate new trading techniques and tools to enhance your strategy and stay ahead of market developments.
+- Innovate and Refine: Code new trading techniques and tools to enhance your strategy based on fresh academic research.

 Resources for Learning More About Williams’ Trading Systems and Techniques